delphi001/DelphiPkaSalt/README.md

 If you want to build the static version, you can modify the Makefile, and add `-static` in `CFLAGS` entry and `LDFLAGS` entry (only support without MPI).

-## Running DelphiPka on Palmetto HPC
+## Running DelphiPkaSalt on Palmetto HPC
 ### With PBS script (Recommend)
 ```bash
 # login to the palmetto HPC login node